Chart Color Schemes

 Duncraig shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates of 37.7% among residents aged 15+, surpassing both the WA average of 27.9% and the SA4 region average of 29.0%.
-Bachelor degrees are most prevalent at 25.4%, followed by postgraduate qualifications (7.9%) and graduate diplomas (4.4%).
-Vocational credentials are also prominent, with 31.8% of residents aged 15+ holding such qualifications, including advanced diplomas (12.3%) and certificates (19.5%).
+The area's educational profile stands out regionally, with university qualification rates (37.7% of residents aged 15+) exceeding the WA average of 27.9% and that of SA4 region (29.0%), reflecting the community's emphasis on higher education.
+Bachelor degrees lead at 25.4%, followed by postgraduate qualifications (7.9%) and graduate diplomas (4.4%).
+Trade and technical skills feature prominently, with 31.8% of residents aged 15+ holding vocational credentials – advanced diplomas (12.3%) and certificates (19.5%).

-Educational participation is high, with 30.4% of residents currently enrolled in formal education, comprising 11.3% in primary education, 10.2% in secondary education, and 4.5% pursuing tertiary education.
+Educational participation is notably high, with 30.4% of residents currently enrolled in formal education.
+This includes 11.3% in primary education, 10.2% in secondary education, and 4.5% pursuing tertiary education.

 Frequently Asked Questions - Education